physionetchallenges/physionetchallenges.github.io/2021/results/index.md

 # PhysioNet/CinC Challenge 2021 Results

+The official submissions to this challenge are ranked below, together with the corresponding papers and sources.
+The table is sorted by rank in terms of the _all-lead_ score, which is computed as the mean of the 12-lead, 3-lead, and 2-lead scores.

 |Team Name|Rank (All-lead) |Rank (2-lead)|Rank (3-lead)|Rank (4-lead)|Rank (6-lead)|Rank (12-lead)|Paper|Author(s)|Source|
 |ISIBrno-AIMT|1|1|1|1|1|1|[Classification of ECG using Ensemble of Residual CNNs with Attention Mechanism](https://www.cinc.org/archives/2021/pdf/CinC2021-014.pdf)|Petr Nejedly, Adam Ivora, Ivo Viscor, Zuzana Koscova, Radovan Smisek, Pavel Jurak and Filip Plesinger|[Link (11MiB)](https://physionet.org/static/published-projects/challenge-2021/1.0.3/sources/ISIBrnoAIMT.zip)|